ax-va/Learning-Rust-Klabnik-Nichols-2023/ownership.md

     // The length of 'hello' is 5.

     let s = String::from("hello");
-    // If variables are immutable, their references are immutable too. change(&s);
+    // If variables are immutable, their references are immutable too change(&s);
 }